 Though of course the fragile creatures weren't allowed to actually trade on the floor.
 That would have been far, far too much for them, since in those days trading meant open outcry - AKA yelling at ticker boards on a 23,000 square foot floor - with computers not introduced until 1986.
 It took a generation more before the London Stock Exchange had its first female chief executive, Clara Furse, who ran the shop from 2001 to 2009.

 Would those first few "ladies" have appreciated Ms Furse?
 You betcha.
-And so we are toasting them with a Bitter Lady.
+And so we are toasting them with a Grand White Lady.

 Did it work?
 Yes.
-Today there are over 35 million vehicles on the road, but deaths are a quarter of what they were, and injuries about the same.
+Today there are over 32 million vehicles on the road, but deaths are a quarter of what they were and injuries are about the same.
 We're marking the anniversary with a Pear & Cardamom Sidecar, after which, unlike the folk of the 1930s, we definitely won't be driving.

 You must log in to your account to make a comment.